 Branding

-The act of defining who you are, what you do, why you do it, and what sets you apart.
+Branding is the act of defining who you are, what you do, why you do it, and what sets you apart, and then translating all of that into a consistent verbal and visual identity.

 Examples of “Branding”: